-It's important to have regular check-ups with your doctor, keep your blood sugar in line, and get regular exercise to help prevent these possibly serious issues.
+It's important to have regular check-ups with your doctor, keep your blood sugar in line, and get regular exercise to help prevent complications from type 2 diabetes.

 The goal of treating type 2 diabetes is to keep your blood glucose levels in a normal range.
 This also helps to reduce the risk of developing complications.

-If you have diabetes you need to know how foods affect your blood sugar levels.
+If you have diabetes you need to know how food affect your blood sugar levels.
 The type of food you eat, the portion size, and the combinations are all important.

 Make a diabetes meal plan with help from your health care team.
 Visit with a certified diabetes educator if you are able.
 Choose foods that are low in fat, sugar and salt and high in fiber with plenty of fruit and vegetables.
 Drink water instead of sugary juice and soft drinks.
 Switch to non-fat dairy.

 And don't forget to reward yourself every once in a while for a job well done!